fusefactory/openfuse/_posts/2018-02-01-Strange Attractors & Curl Noise.md

 ### Adding the attractor ###
-Then I decided to add at this setup the behavior of the attractors I studied earlier.
-Obviously the main interest was to
+Then I decided add things differentely and apply  the behavior of the attractors I studied earlier.
+Obviously the main interest was to mix the two forces while changing the attracor kind.
+These are some of the results.

 ![]({{site.baseurl}}/images_posts/curl_attractor_001.png)